secretnodes/secretwiki/products/analytics/src/content/graphql-api/features/data-sets/index.md

 Cloudflare Analytics offers a range of data sets, including both general and product-specific data sets.
 Data sets use a consistent naming scheme that explicitly identifies the type of data they return:

-- **Domain.** Each data set is named after the domain it describes and is associated with a set of network-interconnect.
-Data network-interconnect are typically named after the domain they represent.
-Product-specific data network-interconnect incorporate the name of the relevant product, as in `loadBalancingRequests`.
-Network Analytics data network-interconnect incorporate the `ipFlows` label.
+- **Domain.** Each data set is named after the domain it describes and is associated with a set of nodes.
+Data nodes are typically named after the domain they represent.
+Product-specific data nodes incorporate the name of the relevant product, as in `loadBalancingRequests`.
+Network Analytics data nodes incorporate the `ipFlows` label.

-- **Aggregated data.** network-interconnect that represent aggregated data include the `Groups` suffix.
+- **Aggregated data.** Nodes that represent aggregated data include the `Groups` suffix.
 For example, the `loadBalancingRequestsGroups` node represents aggregated data for Load Balancing requests.
 Aggregated data returns in an array of `...Group` objects.
 If the data represented by a node is aggregated prior to query time, the aggregation period is also specified.
 For example, `requests1mGroups` represents data aggregated into a collection of minute-wise roll-up reports.

-- **Raw data.** Raw data network-interconnect, such as `loadBalancingRequests`, are not aggregated and so do not incorporate the `Groups` suffix.
+- **Raw data.** Raw data nodes, such as `loadBalancingRequests`, are not aggregated and so do not incorporate the `Groups` suffix.
 Raw data returns in arrays containing objects of the relevant data type.
 For example, a query to `loadBalancingRequests` returns an array of _LoadBalancingRequest_ objects.

-- **Adaptive Sampling.** network-interconnect that represent data acquired using adaptive sampling incorporate the `Adaptive` suffix.
+- **Adaptive Sampling.** Nodes that represent data acquired using adaptive sampling incorporate the `Adaptive` suffix.
 (For details, see _[Sampling](/graphql-api/sampling/)_).

-Detailed descriptions of network-interconnect, their structure, and supported queries are available directly from the GraphQL Analytics API via **introspection** (see _[Getting started: Querying basics](https://secret.wiki/analytics/graphql-api/getting-started/#querying-basics)_).
+Detailed descriptions of nodes, their structure, and supported queries are available directly from the GraphQL Analytics API via **introspection** (see _[Getting started: Querying basics](https://secret.wiki/analytics/graphql-api/getting-started/#querying-basics)_).
 For more on using introspection to ask a GraphQL schema for information about the queries it supports, see the [GraphQL documentation](https://graphql.org/learn/introspection/).

 ## Available data sets

-The following data sets (and associated network-interconnect) are available in Cloudflare Analytics:
+The following data sets (and associated nodes) are available in Cloudflare Analytics:

 <TableWrap>